Financial professionals using mailock in board room

 • Enable free, secure replies from clients and customers

-• Revoke access and track delivery with complete audit trails
+• Revoke access and track delivery with complete message history

-"Without recipient authentication, encryption alone isn’t enough for regulated communications.
+"Without recipient authentication, encryption alone may not be enough for regulated communications.

-Mailock gives our clients the tools they need to meet compliance without compromising on convenience."
+Mailock gives teams a practical way to add safeguards without compromising on convenience."

 Paul Holland, Founder, Beyond Encryption